kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 Default client behavior often treats a response as either:

-- a successful body
+- a successful body, for `2xx` statuses
-- or an exception
+- or an `HttpClientResponseException`, for everything else

 That is enough for many APIs.
 But sometimes the contract intentionally says:

 - `200` returns one JSON shape
 - non-`200` responses return another JSON shape

 That is where `@ResponseCodeMapper` becomes useful.
+It is repeatable, it takes an exact status code plus the `HttpClientResponseMapper` to use for it, and `ResponseCodeMapper.DEFAULT` covers every status that is not listed explicitly.
+When at least one `@ResponseCodeMapper` is present, the generated client switches on the status code instead of throwing on non-`2xx`.

 In this guide, `GET /data/mapping-by-code/{code}` behaves like this:

 - `200` returns `{"message":"Hello from response mapper"}`
-- other codes return `{"message":"Request failed with code <status>"}` through the shared server-side `ErrorResponse`
+- other codes return `{"message":"Request failed with code <status>"}` through the shared server-side error payload

 We model that as one sealed result type.